In this article I’m going to summarize some well-known safety recommendations for installing a TV antenna outdoors.

 Feel free to read all the way through, or see the infographic below for a quick summary.

-Rooftop work can be dangerous and is the leading cause of injury among professional roofers, so you should be mindful of a few guidelines before getting on your ladder.
+Rooftop work is dangerous and falling is the leading cause of injury among professional roofers, so be mindful of a few guidelines when getting on your ladder.